Sounders answer quickly when needed to beat LAFC 3-1, advance to meet Dallas next

 “It was a pretty impressive victory,” Sounders coach Brian Schmetzer said.

-Seattle advances to play sixth-seeded FC Dallas in the conference semifinals on Dec.
+Seattle advances to play sixth-seeded FC Dallas in the conference semifinals Dec.
 1. FCD advanced by upsetting Portland in a shootout Sunday.

 Sounders midfielder Cristian Roldan won the ball with a header to help set up his team’s opening score.
 Raul Ruidiaz chased it down and sent a pinpointed cross to Jordan Morris on the left wing.
 Morris had time to deaden the ball and tap a pass backward to a sprinting Nico Lodeiro.
 The latter smacked a left-footed shot past LAFC keeper Pablo Sisniega in the 18th minute.